learnk8s/learnk8s.io/src/deployLaravel/content.md

 ## Exposing the application

-So far you have created a deployment which is running the application's container.

-A Pod running in the cluster has a dynamic IP.
-If you route the traffic directly to it using the IP, you may still need to update the routing table every time you restart the Pod.
+So far, you have only deployed an application.

+_But how do you access it?_

+The deployed application has a dynamic IP address assigned.

+That means that every time you deploy or scale an app, a different IP address is assigned to it.

+You might find it difficult to route the traffic directly to the app.

-In fact, on every deployment or container restart, a new IP is assigned to the Pod.
-To avoid managing IP addresses manually, you need to use a Service.
+To avoid updating IP addresses manually when visiting the app, you can use a load balancer.

-The Service acts as a load balancer for a set of Pods.
-So even if the IP address of a Pod changes, the service is always pointing to it.
+In Kubernetes, a Service is a load balancer for a collection of Pods.

+So even if the IP address of a Pod changes, the IP address of the Service is always fixed.

-And since the Service always has the same IP, you won't need to update anything manually.
+The Service is designed to keep track of the Pods' IP addresses, so you don't have to update IP address manually.

 ```include
 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 750 829" id="service">